 Introduction to Subway Ridership

-Average weekday, Saturday, and Sunday ridership includes every weekday, Saturday, and Sunday in the year, except major holidays and days when the subway system was closed or operated fare-free (Saturday, August 27 and Sunday, August 28, 2011 due to Hurricane Irene, and Monday, October 29 through Friday, November 2, 2012 due to Superstorm Sandy).
+Average weekday, Saturday, and Sunday ridership includes every weekday, Saturday, and Sunday in the year, except major holidays and days when the subway system was closed or operated fare-free.
 Average weekend ridership is the two-day sum of average Saturday plus average Sunday ridership.
 Ridership on major holidays (New Year’s Day, Presidents Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas) is included only in the annual total.

-The New York City subway system has 469 stations – the largest number of public transit subway stations of any system in the world.
-However, the table of ridership by station linked below lists 422 stations, with stations connected by transfer passageways combined into station complexes, since ridership cannot be accurately allocated to each station in the complex.
+The New York City subway system has 472 stations including the recently opened 72 St, 86 St, and 96 St Second Avenue Subway stations – the largest number of public transit subway stations of any system in the world.
+However, the table of ridership by station linked below lists 424 stations, with stations connected by transfer passageways combined into station complexes, since ridership cannot be accurately allocated to each station in the complex.
 For example, the 14 St station is combined with the 8 Av station.
-The station names and lines stopping at each station reflect service at the end of 2015, including the 34 St-Hudson Yards station, which opened on September 13, 2015.
-Average weekday and weekend ridership shown for the 34-St-Hudson station is lower than actual ridership after the station opened, since the averages include days when the station was not yet open.

 Bus ridership includes all passengers who board buses using a valid MetroCard, cash, transfer, Select Bus Service ticket, or pass.
 Ridership does not include employees, non-revenue passengers (e.g., children under 44” tall traveling with an adult), and B42 riders boarding inside the paid zone of the Rockaway Parkway subway station.